Supabase Pricing 2026: Complete Cost Breakdown (Free to Enterprise)

 Supabase pricing can be complex.
 This guide breaks down the free tier limits, the Pro plan's usage-based model, and enterprise features to help you forecast your true costs.
-Talk to a Supabase expert at MetaCTO for a seamless, cost-effective setup.
+Talk to a Supabase expert at metacto for a seamless, cost-effective setup.

 5 min read